Avoid getting throttled or blocked in SharePoint Online

 When using app-only authentication with Sites.Read.All permission

 When you're using SharePoint Online search APIs with app-only authentication and the app having Sites.Read.All permission (or stronger), the app will be registered with full permissions, and is allowed to query all your SharePoint Online content (including user’s private ODB content).

 To ensure the service remains fast and reliable, queries using such permission are throttled at 25 requests per second.
 The search query will return with an http 429 response.
 When waiting for throttling recovery, you should ensure to pause all search query requests you may be making to the service using similar app-only permission.
 Making more calls while receiving throttle responses will extend the time it takes for your app to become unthrottled.

 When searching for people search results

-When searching using a result source that requests people results, we may throttle any requests exceeding a limit of 25 requests per second.
-This limit applies jointly to all requests using the out-of-the-box "Local People Results" result source and all requests using custom people search result sources.
+When searching using a result source that requests people results, we may throttle any requests exceeding an organization-wide limit of 25 requests per second.
+This limit applies to all SharePoint search CSOM and REST requests using either the out-of-the-box "Local People Results" result source or a custom people search result source.

 If you have applications or components, which are causing your people search requests to get throttled, we recommend that you:

 - Consider if the requests are necessary for your application.
 For example, if you're using a custom search site, which makes many simultaneous queries, check whether some of those requests can be removed without any significant impact to your organization's search experience.
 Alternatively, consider trying our modern people search experience in Microsoft Search by searching from the SharePoint start page.
 People search in Microsoft Search has been optimized for better performance and more relevant results.